sankalpswamy/StatsHelper/README.md

 How to Compile and Run:

+    C++:
         Make sure you have a C++ compiler installed (e.g., GCC or MinGW).

         Create a file named data.txt in the same directory where the program will be compiled.
 This file should contain a set of integers (space-separated or newline-separated), which the program will read and process.

         Compile the code: If you're using GCC, use the following command to compile the program:

     g++ helper.cpp

     Run the executable: Once compiled, you can run the program with:

         ./a.out

+    HTML:
+        Download helper.html, open the file in a browser of you choosing and it will open a menu where you can input your data file.

 Menu Options: